tomas-go/Quizlet-TextToSpeech/README.md

           `py HelpMeStudy.py`
     * Problems:
       * `pipenv install` works and begins to install dependencies but gets stuck on the last one.
 This seems to be with `urllib3`.
 I ran `pipenv install urllib3` and the program got stuck in the same way.
+        * Restarted my computer and this works fine now.
+The last dependency does take the most time but it works fine after that.
+Not sure how to replicate error.
 * Create a GUI to make the user experience better than just using the terminal.
 * Practice using git and merging branches.